jrussellsmyth/quadsmack_keebs/Talon38/README.md

 Built around the WaveShare RP2040-Zero, Total cost is very low.

 Bill of Materials
-* Printed parts - see the Case folder.
-You will need one of each top and bottom left and right, and two MCU covers.
+* Printed parts - see the [Case](./Case/) folder.
+You will need one of each top and bottom left and right (four total), and two MCU covers.
 * (2) WaveShare RP2040-Zero Development Boards
 * (2) USBC Breakout boards like https://a.co/d/as5VxVV
 * 38 1N4148 Diodes.